Ant767/notepy/README.md

-# NotePy
+# NotePy (WIP)

-A Windows Notepad Recreation In Python
+A Windows Notepad Classic Recreation In Python

+This is NOT a recreation of the Windows 11 notepad, if you're looking for a recreation of Windows 11 notepad i might make one later lmao

 ![alt text](image.png)